Word Counter & SEO Analyser

 SMOG Index

 Simple Measure of Gobbledygook.
-Considered the most accurate for health and technical writing.
+Considered the most reliable for health and technical writing.
 Requires at least 30 sentences for reliability.

 Important: Readability scores are guidelines, not rules.
 Technical writing for specialists will naturally score lower than blog posts for general audiences.
 The goal is to match your audience's reading level, not to chase a number.